Latest in NDRN Amicus Activity

 Requests for NDRN to draft or join an amicus brief can be made by completing the following NDRN Amicus Request form.
 The requests will be submitted directly to Kenneth Shiotani, NDRN’s amicus coordinator.

-If NDRN accepts your request, it is contingent on our Reviewers approving the amicus brief.
+If NDRN accepts your request, it is contingent upon our Reviewers approving the amicus brief itself.
 We will need a draft of the amicus brief to be made available for review at least 5 business days before the amicus filing deadline in order for NDRN reviewers to have time to meaningfully review it.

 Please note: NDRN does NOT provide direct legal services or advice to individuals.
 If you are seeking legal services you must contact your state P&A. Any requests for individual legal services submitted here will not be fulfilled.